53 King Street

 53 King Street is an Edwardian Baroque bank on King Street in Manchester, England.
-Designed by architect Charles Heathcote, it opened in 1913 and was granted Grade II listed building status in 1974.
+Designed by architect Charles Henry Heathcote, it opened in 1913 and was granted Grade II listed building status in 1974.
 It used to house a branch of Lloyds TSB.
-In 2009, the building was sold for £6 million.
+In 2009 the building was sold for £6 million.
 The building stands on the site of the old Manchester Town Hall.

 Architecture

 The bank, designed in an elaborate Baroque style, is built on an L-shaped site with seven bays on King Street and eight bays facing Cross Street and between them a chamfered corner.
 It is constructed of Portland stone on a granite plinth and has a basement with four storeys above and double attics.

+Current use

+As of 2023, the site hosts a pizzeria, L'Antica.
+It was formerly a branch of the Italian food restaurant chain Zizzi.